thaonguyen-ha/thaonguyen-ha.github.io/content/research.md

 "Do Ceasefires Quench or Fuel Violence in Competitive Conflict Networks?"

-"Political Territoriality and Urban Violence in Postwar Abidjan" [with Sebastian van Baalen].
+"Undercutting Protest" with Brenton Kenkel.

 ## Publications

+"Domains of dominance: Political territorial control and conflict-related violence in postwar Abidjan".
+In [*Political Geography*](https://doi.org/10.1016/j.polgeo.2025.103393) (2025).
+With Sebastian van Baalen.

 "The urban-rural divide in police trust: insights from Kenya".
 In [*Policing and Society*](https://doi.org/10.1080/10439463.2023.2239430).
 With Emma Elfversson and Kristine Höglund.

-"Resentment, status dissatisfaction, and the emotional underpinnings of Japanese security policy." [*International Relations of the Asia-Pacific*](https://doi.org/10.1093/irap/lcac006) (2022).
+"Resentment, status dissatisfaction, and the emotional underpinnings of Japanese security policy."
+In [*International Relations of the Asia-Pacific*](https://doi.org/10.1093/irap/lcac006) (2022).
 With Linus Hagström.

 "Geocoding as a Method for Mapping Conflict-Related Violence."
 In [*The Palgrave Encyclopedia of Peace and Conflict Studies*](https://doi.org/10.1007/978-3-030-11795-5_214-1), pp. 1-11.
 Cham: Springer International Publishing, 2021.
 With Emma Elfversson, Ivan Gusic, and Marie-Therese Meye.